TiBeN/15khz-arcade-pkg/README.md

 -   Using 15khz monitors require the use of custom [modelines](https://en.wikipedia.org/wiki/XFree86_Modeline) unhandled by Xorg nor Mame.
--   The Xorg `ZaphodHead` mode used to achieve the setup of two separate X screens at the same time triggers various nasty SDL/Mesa/OpenGL bugs and behaviors with Mame.

 This project helps to resolve theses issues by providing instructions and a `Makefile` which help generating:

 -   A patched Linux kernel wich allows 15Khz modelines as a deb package
 -   Patched nouveau drivers allowing low resolutions as a deb package
--   Patched `nouveau_dri.so` lib from libgl-mesa-dri package which resolves a bug related to ZaphodHeads mode
 -   Patched Mame binary using GroovyMame patch allowing Mame to generate good 15khz compatible modelines on the fly
 -   A Groovymame bash launcher which sets custom SDL env vars resolving